August 17, 2018

 Amazon Bests Netflix

 Netflix previously explored buying Landmark to enable them to screen their own slate of features.
-But it appears Amazon’s non-disruptive strategy in film and television is yet again besting Netflix.
+But it appears Amazon’s non-disruptive film strategy is yet again besting Netflix.
+Netflix is winning the series market, but Amazon is taking a measured approach within the established film distribution model.

 Amazon owning a theatrical outlet like Landmark will make it more attractive for filmmakers who want their films on the big screen and thus eligible for awards.